Sazar24/nestable-notes-manager/README.md

-# This application is not done yet.

-## Main purpose:
+## Nestable notes manager
-This is going to be a kind of notes-list App.
-More advanced ToDo-list , so to speak.
+This is another notes-list App.
+Kind of more advanced ToDo-list, so to speak.
+With some upgrades (listed below) :

-Its purpose is to make possible quickly write some shopping list on your PC (when you are home, and its faster than putting every letter on mobile-screen) and open it (still with edit possibility, ofc) on your mobile phone, when you are outside.

 ### features:
 - Every note has a header and description, which you can easily edit (double click on note).